MOYO82/Movie-Store-App/README.md

-To create Movie-Store app with an authentication middlewares.
+Movie-Store app with an authentication middlewares.